kenaniah/sequelize-rails/README.md

 ### `assert_no_queries`

 This helper can be used to assert that no database queries are executed within the given block of code.

-Examples:
+Example:

 ```ruby
 # asserts that no queries are executed